- Talk about costs early on and explain to the surgeon if the costs aren't affordable for you.

 - If your specialist says they're unable to charge you under your health fund's gap scheme, ask if they would accept another health fund's gap scheme.

 - If you transfer from one health fund to another, for example, you leave BUPA after the recent changes to their policies, they can't apply waiting periods for differences between medical gap schemes.
 But be careful to choose a policy that has the same cover level (for example, not one with a higher or lower excess) and covers the treatment you're scheduled for.
 Also, make sure the new fund has an agreement with the hospital your specialist uses.
-The CHOICE health insurance finder will help you find the best funds and policies for you.
-Our score includes a rating on the fund's gap performance.

 - Ask for the fees of any other doctors involved, such as an assistant surgeon or anaesthetist.
 If the specialist doesn't know, ask for the doctors' contact details and call them to find out.